Subsum Sets: Intervals, Cantor Sets, and Cantorvals: Positive Summable Sequences

 Hence \Sigsum{} has the properties noted above for \Cutinf{}: it is a perfect set, and (since the left \resp{right} endpoint of any \Js{\finword} is the sum of a finite \resp{infinite} subsequence), both kinds of sums are dense in \Sigsum.

 \Sigsum{} also has some symmetry properties.
-We have already seen that (fixing $n$) \Sigsum{} is a union of sets \Js{\finword} which are just translates of each other; this means that for each fixed $n$ the sets $\Sigsum\cap\Js{\finword}$ are homeomorphic.
+We have already seen (fixing $n$) that \Cuts{n} is a union of sets \Js{\finword} which are just translates of each other; this means that for each fixed $n$ the sets $\Sigsum\cap\Js{\finword}$ are homeomorphic.
 Another symmetry is the reflection about the midpoint, given by

 To see this particular symmetry, note that when $x$ is a subsum of our sequence defined by the sequence \xie{} of $0$'s and $1$'s, then $\Xs{0}-x$ is defined by the sequence $\tilde{\xi}_{i}$, where $\tilde{\xi}_{i}=1-\xis{i}$---that is, $\Xs{0}-x$ is the sum of all the terms \emph{not} included in the sum defining $x$.